The 10 Most Common Wedding Planning Mistakes

 1. Doing Anything Before the Guest List

-The solution: It's not the most fun part of planning, but you shouldn't make any decisions before you have your wedding guest list pretty firmly in place.
+It's not always the most fun part of planning, but you shouldn't make any decisions before you have your wedding guest list pretty firmly in place.
 Why?
-You don't want to put down a nonrefundable deposit on a cozy restaurant room that fits 75 when your mother-in-law's additions bump your list up over 200.
-Once you've discussed numbers with your fiancé and families, then you can move forward.
-That said, this means you and your fiancé can almost immediately start thinking about what you want the atmosphere of your wedding to be: an intimate affair, with close friends and family-only, or the bash of the season with 300-plus people (or somewhere in the middle)?
+You don't want to put down a nonrefundable deposit on a cozy restaurant room that fits 75 when your mother-in-law's additions bump your list up over 150.
+Once you've discussed numbers with your partner and families, then you can move forward.
+That said, this means you and your partner can almost immediately start thinking about what you want the atmosphere of your wedding to be: an intimate affair, with close friends and family-only, or the bash of the season with 300-plus people (or somewhere in the middle)?
 Later, when you're in the guest-list trenches, this bit of planning will help back up your gut instinct about whether to say yes (or no) to guest-list additions.

 In order to keep incessant wedding talk and potentially irritated moods at bay, designate a night to sit down and talk about every different aspect of the wedding, and try to get a concrete idea of your partner's interest in the various details.
-If flowers just isn't their thing, resolve to leave them out of that decision.
-No need to drag anyone into something they couldn't care less about.
+If flowers just don't interest them, resolve to leave them out of that decision.
+No need to drag anyone into something they truly don't care about.
 But also listen for things they are interested in—and voila!
-You've found yourself a wiling helper, at least in one area.
+You've found yourself a willing helper, at least in one area.

-Since wedding day personalization is so important to couples these days, it's easy to lose it if another couple chooses the same favors or flowers or food.
-Before you decide to arm-wrestle for it, consider a healthier way to deal.
+Since wedding day personalization is so important to couples, it's easy to lose it if another couple chooses the same favors or food.
+Before you freak out, consider a healthier way to deal.

 Instead of worrying about someone else's wedding looking the same as yours, think about how to make the similar detail different.
-If a friend chooses the same gown as you, add accents to personalize yours: Accessorize with a brooch, add a sash, embellish the train with some embroidery (you get the idea).
+If a friend chooses the same gown as you, for instance, add accents to personalize yours: Accessorize with a sash, embellish the train with some embroidery, modify the sleeves (you get the idea).
 Has someone else swiped your fun favor idea?
 Find a way to package yours to set them apart.

 When you started planning your wedding, you thought you knew just what you wanted, but after scouring inspiration boards and wedding magazines for a few months, you've completely changed your mind.
-It's not the best realization, but don't worry—your wedding style could still be salvageable.
+It's not the best realization, but don't worry—your wedding style is still salvageable.

 You should feel free to rethink, redo, and revamp any element of your wedding that you want.
 This doesn't have to mean yet another huge investment or reneging on a bunch of contracts—you'll be surprised how easy it is to make simple additions or subtractions and change your whole style.
 Already ordered those pastel bridesmaid dresses?
 Think about adding a bold sash or accessorizing with chandelier earrings to liven them up a bit.
 Unsure about the color scheme you chose?
 Pay an extra visit to your florist and work out changes to your bouquets and centerpieces—adding new blooms in all of your arrangements will introduce a new color throughout the room.
 Same thing if you've already ordered the linens: Spice them up with bright table runners or overlays.
-If you decide you really can't live with it, chances are you can go back on your first choice, just remember it will have a cost.
-A good rule of thumb is that if you've already signed a contract or seen a proof, you will have to pay extra for any changes or additions you make.
+If you decide you really can't live with it, chances are you can go back on your first choice—just remember it'll come with a cost.
+A good rule of thumb is that if you've already signed a contract or seen a proof, you'll have to pay extra for any changes or additions you make.
 But if it's still relatively early in your planning process, don't be afraid to make the change.
-And don't forget, you're getting married to your husband, not your centerpieces.
+And don't forget, you're getting married to your partner, not your centerpieces.